 - before handling cooked or ready to eat food

-- after preparing raw foods, or handling its packaging
+- before eating and after preparing raw foods, or handling its packaging

 - after handling waste

 - after eating and drinking

 - after sneezing, touching pets or going to the toilet.